Bio

 Released June 4, 2019: Where the Lost Dogs Go: A Story of Love, Search, and the Power of Reunion, Houghton Mifflin Harcourt.
 After years as a search specialist for missing persons, Susannah turns her attention to the search for lost pets.
 In this heart-lifting, challenging work, she’s assisted by a compassionate golden retriever and a resourceful last chance shelter dog, who, when Susannah suffers her own tragic loss, helps heal her grief.
 Where the Lost Dogs Go is available in hardcover, e-book, and, via Blackstone Audio/Downpour, audiobook, narrated by the author.
 The paperback edition released June 2020.

-Presentation and Texas media inquiries after December 2019, contact the author: susannah@susannahcharleson.com
+Presentation and media inquiries relating to all books and other works after December 2019, contact the author: susannah@susannahcharleson.com

 Representation: